-Per-case funding costs should not exceed standard Ontario Health Insurance Plan/Canadian Medical Association rates if rates have been published.
+Per-case funding costs should not exceed standard Ontario Health Insurance Plan/Canadian Medical Association rates, if rates have been published.
 Details of each type of assessment will be required in the budget justification for per-case funding costs.

 Clinical/health intervention trial costs are not eligible for overhead.
-Clinical/health intervention trial costs are not an eligible CTIP expense.